astroumd/lmtoy/docs/wishlist.md

 # Overview of changes to LMTSLR

-This list also contains the ones Mark Heyer sent around earlier.
+This list also contains the ones Mark Heyer sent around earlier, but not all the ones from the 8-jan-2021 list.

 * process spectra as float, the RAW data are double, saving 50% memory.
 In fact, the RAW data are integers (but 16bit not enough) ,